- About DCC

 In addition, the Department’s cultural studies offerings provide students the opportunity to explore the systems of power that exert influence in their individual and collective experiences and to analyze the construction, dissemination, and consumption of cultural norms and practices as well as resistance to those practices and power structures.
 Courses such as Popular Culture and Introduction to Cultural Studies actively encourage students to consider their lives as the subject and focus of their learning and to apply a critical lens to the multiple media platforms with which they already are engaging.
 Likewise, Introduction to Women’s Studies presupposes that the purpose of academic inquiry is to illuminate the truths of the realities with which we live.
 Students identify both the overt and the subtle forces of oppression in the U.S. and abroad, including racism, sexism, homophobia, religious intolerance, and classism, and they are exposed to the forms of resistance people have developed to combat social inequality.

 For students wishing to explore their own creative work, the Department offers three different creative writing workshops in fiction, poetry and creative non-fiction.
 In these Directed Writing courses, students read and critique each other's work in smaller settings with an emphasis on revision.
 The courses are taught by our talented faculty who write and publish fiction and poetry.
-Our department also advises the student literary magazine, Exposed.
+Our department also advises the student literary magazine, The Community.
+You can download or view the 2020 edition here.

 The foreign language faculty in the Department of English and Humanities understand the increasing importance of foreign languages, as our students become global citizens in an interconnected world.
 Our students will be engaged in the study of language, cultures and literatures other than their own, as they acquire language proficiency and develop communication skills.
 Students will find these skills valuable in their future careers as well as in their interpersonal interactions with the local and global communities.
 Our department offers courses in American Sign Language, French, German, Italian, Portuguese and Spanish.